rbiswas4/Cadence/doc/WhitePaperDiscussion.md

 * It is unclear how to account for the fact that our knowledge of SNIa might improve over time leading to larger gains for better strategies.
 * It is also unclear if some of this will be accounted for by improvements in intrinsic dispersion.

+## Some issues

+* Should the analysis be separate for DDF anf WFD strategies?
+A combined study potentially has more benefits in the DDF fields, but has the problem of tying the two proposals togther.